-This comes across as an example of the classical "Traveling Salesperson Problem," which asks to find the shortest possible route to visit each "city" given a list of "cities" and the distance between each pair of "cities.
-Neither the Dijkstra's algorithm nor Bellman Ford may be suitable for the Traveling Salesperson Problem in the problem we are working with.
-A more appropriate method of approaching this could be using a combination of an uniform cost search and a greedy algorithm such as repetitive nearest neighbor algorithm or an A search algorithm, a Markov Decision Process could also work well for this too.
-With either A search or Markov Decision Process, heuristics and reward functions could be based on a water dispersion rate, an energy consumption rate, and time or distance costs.
-Out of these repetitive nearest neighbor algorithm appears to be the best candidate, which is when you run a nearest neighbor algorithm using each travel position as a starting position.
-Repetitive nearest neighbor algorithm typically out performs nearest neighbor algorithm, however the autonomous irrigation vehicle is attached to a cord at a fixed starting location, so nearest neighbor algorithm by itself should be sufficient enough.
-The nearest neighbor algorithm starts from a location and chooses the nearest unvisited destination by comparing the costs to travel from its current location to all other available destinations and selects the one with the lowest cost for it to move to and repeats the process from that next position until all destination locations have been visited.
-This will generate at least as many paths as there are destinations, more if at any point there are multiple neighbors who are equally close and the path needs to split.
-From all the paths generated, the path with the shortest distance path, or the path with the lowest travel cost if dealing with other constraints such as obstacles, is chosen.
-Figure 31 shows how the autonomous irrigation vehicle will be able to traverse its surrounding environment. with four sensors
+This came across as an example of the classical "Traveling Salesperson Problem," which asked to find the shortest possible route to visit each "city" given a list of "cities" and the distance between each pair of "cities.
+Neither the Dijkstra's algorithm nor Bellman Ford may be suitable for the Traveling Salesperson Problem in the problem we were working with.
+A more appropriate method of approaching this would be using a combination of an uniform cost search and a greedy algorithm such as repetitive nearest neighbor algorithm or an A Star search algorithm, a Markov Decision Process could also work well for this too.
+With either A Star search or Markov Decision Process, heuristics and reward functions could be based on a water dispersion rate, an energy consumption rate, and time or distance costs.
+Out of these repetitive nearest neighbor algorithm appears to be the best candidate, which was when you run a nearest neighbor algorithm using each travel position as a starting position.
+Repetitive nearest neighbor algorithm typically out performs nearest neighbor algorithm, however the autonomous irrigation vehicle was attached to a cord at a fixed starting location, so nearest neighbor algorithm by itself should be sufficient enough.
+The nearest neighbor algorithm started from a location and chose the nearest unvisited destination by comparing the cost to travel from its current location to all other available destinations and selected the one with the lowest cost for it to move to and repeated the process from that next position until all destination locations have been visited.
+This generated at least as many paths as there were destinations, more if at any point there were multiple neighbors who were equally close and the path needs to split.
+From all the paths generated, the path with the shortest distance path, or the path with the lowest travel cost if dealing with other constraints such as obstacles, was chosen.
+Figure 31 shows how the autonomous irrigation vehicle will be able to traverse its surrounding environment with four sensors

-Figure 31: (20 x 30 ft2) Choices with Four Sensors
+Figure 29: (20 x 30 ft2) Choices with Four Sensors

 In our implementation of this, we will be factoring in the dryness reading of the sensors at the edges of our midpoint travel destinations.
-It will look to the destination to its left and to the one to its right.
-If one of them has the more dry sensor reading than the other, it will select it and add it to a list of destinations to travel to.
-If they both have the same dry sensor readings and they both have sensors that read dry, it will choose the next midpoint destination in front of it.
-If neither of the two side midpoint destinations have sensors that indicate dryness and require watering, the nearest neighbor algorithm is performed to find the nearest sensors with a dryness reading and the autonomous irrigation vehicle travels to the closest midpoint destination by that sensor.
-If multiple dry sensors are detected at equal distance from the autonomous irrigation vehicle, the algorithm branches and overall chooses the one with the list of destinations that have the lowest cost for reaching all of the locations that need to be watered.
-Once it has its list of destinations, it will begin to travel to each of those locations in the order of start to finish from its chosen list.
+It looked to the destination to its left and to the one to its right.
+If one of them had the more dry sensor readings than the other, it selected it and added it to a list of destinations to travel to.
+If they both had the same dry sensor readings and they both had sensors that read dry, it chose the next midpoint destination in front of it.
+If neither of the two side midpoint destinations had sensors that indicate dryness and required watering, the nearest neighbor algorithm was performed to find the nearest sensors with a dryness reading and the autonomous irrigation vehicle travels to the closest midpoint destination in its immediate area to get to them sensor to repeat the process.
+Once it had its list of destinations, it began to travel to each of those locations in the order of start to finish from its chosen list.
 Figure 32 shows how the autonomous irrigation vehicle will be able to traverse its surrounding environment with six sensors.

-Figure 32: (20 x 30 ft2) Choices with Six Sensors
+Figure 30: (20 x 30 ft2) Choices with Six Sensors